tidy-finance/website/docs/32_univariate_sorts.md

-In this section, we start to dive into portfolio sorts - one of most widely used statistical methodologies in empirical asset pricing.
-The key application of portfolio analysis is to examine whether one or more variables are able to predict future excess returns.
-In general, the idea is to sort individual stocks into portfolios of stocks, where the stocks within each portfolio exhibit similar characteristics of a characteristic, such as firm size.
+In this section, we dive into portfolio sorts - one of the most widely used statistical methodologies in empirical asset pricing.
+The key application of portfolio sorts is to examine whether one or more variables can predict future excess returns.
+In general, the idea is to sort individual stocks into portfolios of stocks, where the stocks within each portfolio exhibit similar properties of a characteristic, such as firm size.
 The different portfolios then represent well-diversified investments that differ only in the level of the sorting variable.
 Differences in performance are then attributed to the sorting variable.
-We start by introducing univariate portfolio sorts (which means sorting based on only one characteristic), the most basic type of portfolio analysis.
-In the subsequent section we tackle bivariate sorting.
+We start by introducing univariate portfolio sorts (which means sorting based on only one characteristic).
+Later, we tackle bivariate sorting.

 A univariate portfolio sort considers only one sort variable $x_{t-1,i}$.
 Here, $i$ denotes the stock and $t-1$ indicates that the characteristic is known at point in time $t$.
-The objective is to asses the cross-sectional relation between $x_{t-1,i}$ and, typically, stock returns $r_{t,i}$ at time $t$ as the outcome variable.
-To illustrate how portfolio sorts work, we use estimates for market betas, which we computed in the previous section, as our sorting variable.
+The objective is to assess the cross-sectional relation between $x_{t-1,i}$ and, typically, stock excess returns $r_{t,i}$ at time $t$ as the outcome variable.
+To illustrate how portfolio sorts work, we use estimates for market betas from the previous section as our sorting variable.

 ## Data preparation